sangeetsatpathy/NeuralNetworkFromScratch/README.md

 Throughout the process, I was debugging errors (both compiler and conceptual errors) in the Neural Network, discovering necessary architectural elements along the way, allowing me to get a deep understanding of the mathematics behind neural nets.

 For example, to solve the vanishing gradient problem inherent in sigmoid activation functions, I learned to use batch normalization -- helping my pre-activation values stabilize.
 This included figuring out how to implement batch normalization for inference.
 In debugging why my weights were not effectively "learning" feature recognition, I realized that equal weight initialization was hindering the Neural Net's efficacy.
+After setting up random weight initialization, I realized my pre-activation variances were exploding; so I set up Xavier initialization.
 In debugging why my test accuracies were decreasing across epochs, I decreased my learning rate from 0.1 to 0.001.
 Upon looking into why my prediction probabilities were lacking confidence, I realized that I was feeding last-layer logits into activation functions before softmaxing them, killing Neural Net confidence.
 With these learnings, along with many more, I was able to finally acquire test accuracies of 83% with only one hidden layer (of size 30)!

 ---